Every meeting is a prayer meeting

 Men and women gather in their respective groups to spend concentrated time in prayer and raise up requests.
 No one is imposed upon to pray out loud.
-Groups meet the first Monday of each month at the Trenton campus at 7:00 pm.
+Click here to see the next meeting time.

 Enlist in the Prayer Force

 Every member of Southpoint is encouraged to enlist at two points in the year (January and July) in one or more of our prayer teams: